-E.8 Enforcement of DUI Laws
+E.10 Enforcement of DUI Laws

 GHSA supports the use of sobriety checkpoints or saturation patrols in a comprehensive traffic safety program to detect and apprehend alcohol and other drug-impaired drivers.
 GHSA further encourages states and localities, to the extent current resources permit, to establish dedicated DUI patrols whose sole responsibility is to enforce DUI laws.
+The enforcement of DUI laws should be carried out in an equitable manner.

-E.9 BAC/Drug Testing and Reporting
+E.11 BAC/Drug Testing and Reporting

 Improved BAC/Drug testing should be a priority for every state because BAC/Drug data will give states an accurate picture of the impaired driving problem in their state.
 All states are encouraged to enact mandatory BAC/Drug testing laws for deceased and surviving drivers and pedestrians involved in a fatal crash or where there is a likelihood of a fatality.
-States are encouraged to support law enforcement officers, medical examiners, lab criminalists, and coroners with the training and equipment they need for BAC/Drug testing and reporting.
-States should also develop specific procedures for the FARS (Fatality Analysis Reporting System) analysts so they can accurately report BAC/Drug test results.
+States are encouraged to support law enforcement officers, medical examiners, lab criminalists and coroners with the training and equipment they need for BAC/drug testing and reporting.
+States should also develop specific procedures for the Fatality Analysis Reporting System (FARS) analysts so they can accurately report BAC/drug test results.
 States are also encouraged to convene state forums on BAC/drug testing which would bring all the responsible agencies together to identify and overcome state BAC/drug testing and reporting problems.

-GHSA also urges states to: 1) enact tougher penalties for impaired driving offenders who refuse to take BAC/Drug tests and 2) make test refusal admissible in court.
-The penalties should be greater than those for failing a BAC/Drug test.
+GHSA also urges states to: 1) enact tougher penalties for impaired driving offenders who refuse to take BAC/drug tests; and 2) make test refusal admissible in court.
+The penalties should be greater than those for failing a BAC/drug test.
 The intent is to discourage test refusal and to close a significant loophole in state impaired driving laws.

-The provisions of state insurance law (referred to as Uniform Accident Sickness Policy Provision Laws or UPPL) or insurance codes that deny payment for the treatment of impaired persons should be repealed because such laws/codes hamper state BAC/Drug reporting efforts.
+The provisions of state insurance law (referred to as Uniform Accident Sickness Policy Provision Laws or UPPL) or insurance codes that deny payment for the treatment of impaired persons should be repealed because such laws/codes hamper state BAC/drug reporting efforts.
 States should also explicitly prohibit insurance companies from excluding coverage for injuries suffered under the influence of alcohol and/or drugs.
-Without an explicit prohibition, medical personnel may be reluctant to test BAC/Drug levels on injured persons in emergency settings.
+Without an explicit prohibition, medical personnel may be reluctant to test BAC/drug levels on injured persons in emergency settings.

-E.10 Designated Driver Programs
+E.12 Designated Driver Programs